iblis-ms/swift_cpp/containers.md

 Swift array are like std::vector.

-**!!!!!!
-ADD example with custom objects, because of shared object in Swift array.**

 For performance reason in C++ and Swift it is highly recommended to set capacity of C++ std::vector and Swift Array before adding item.